PromptAI/promptdialog/docs/basic_concepts.md

 **Intent**: Booking Ticket.

 There are various ways to express a user’s intent to book a ticket from one place to another.
-They can be classified as intent declared by a conversation designer as “Booking Ticket.”
+They can be classified as intent declared by a designer as “Booking Ticket.”
 In order to help RASA or LLMs to understand “Booking Ticket,” it was suggested to give a few examples.
 Certainly the more (diverse), the better.
 Intent Example:
-* I plan to fly to Boston on Independence Day
+* I plan to fly to Boston on Independence Day.
 * Could you help me check the flights from Los Angeles to Boston in July?

 ## Slot
 In order to query the flight database, it is necessary to extract the flight information that a user is checking.
 The information is called slots, each consisting of type, name and value.
-For example, at least three slots are needed for checking flights, date, departure city, arrival city.
+For example, at least three slots are needed for checking flights: Date, Departure city, Arrival city.
 Slot filling is looking for specific pieces of information that can be named entities (e.g., the city name) or other things (e.g., a piece of text).
 Slot is also referred as variable in PromptDialog.

 ## Entity
 Entity is a 'thing' that has names, like people, places, products etc.  These things can be used to fill slots or just left alone.